datacarpentry/wrangling-genomics/_episodes/03-automation.md

 ~~~
 {: .output}

-> ## Using echo statements
+> ## Using `echo` statements
 >
-> Add a note here about why it's a good idea to use status reminders in your code.
+> We've used `echo` statements to add progress statements to our script.
+Our script will print these statements
->
+> as it is running and therefore we will be able to see how far our script has progressed.
 >
 {: .callout}